AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 1. Click **Save** .

-### Match information between the legacy and the new resource management tools
+### Match information between the legacy and the new resource management tools {#match-information-between-the-legacy-and-the-new-resource-management-tools}

 1. Go to the **Business Case** of each project, and compare all of the following fields between the Legacy Resource Estimates and the Resource Budgeting sections and ensure they match: